PS6790/Cocktail-Finder-Mini-LP/readme.md

 # Cocktail Finder:

-Search and generate random cocktails from the https://www.thecocktaildb.com/ API.
+Search and generate random cocktails via https://www.thecocktaildb.com/ API.

 The navigation bar also includes a music player which allows to listen to music songs.